ProgSoc/Docs/docs/events/2023/docker-workshop.md

 ### `FROM`

 The `FROM` command is the first command in a docker file and it defines the base image that you are using.
 This is the image that you are building on top of and it is the first layer in your image.

+It often includes the version of the image that you are using.
+This is useful for things like node where you might want to use a specific version of node.

+Each image publishes images with different tags.
+A good example of this is the nodejs image.
+There are variations of not just the versions but also what it was built on top of.
+For example `node:20-alpine` is built on top of the alpine linux distribution and `node:20-slim` is built on top of the debian linux distribution.

+If you want to see which images are available you can go to the [Docker Hub](https://hub.docker.com/) and search for the image that you want to use.

+The page for nodejs is [here](https://hub.docker.com/_/node).

 ### `WORKDIR`